Undergraduate Course: Indigenous Peoples and Revolution in Modern Latin America (HIST10458)

 |Summary||Tracing the rise of indigenous movements in Latin America, this course examines the relationship between indigenous peoples and leftist and revolutionary national movements in Latin America's turbulent twentieth century

 Since the 1970s, much of Spanish America has witnessed the rise of indigenous revitalization movements that have drawn upon international human rights discourses to make demands from nation-states for the recognition of their rights to territory, cultural difference, and political autonomy as "First Peoples."
 These movements have gained a great deal of visibility as evident in accords such as the International Labor Organizations' Convention No. 169, which details indigenous and tribal rights.
-Indigenous movements have also emerged precisely at a historical moment when more established movements based on class have declined throughout the hemisphere.
-This course traces these developments through the study of Native-state relations in Spanish America in the postcolonial period, using them to study the role of race in these societies.
-Over the course of this semester we will explore the conflicted meanings and practices of citizenship and nation in the region and how the silencing of indigenous histories of expropriation and exclusion, as well as ongoing struggles for restitution and recognition, have left colonial traces in even the seemingly most progressive national and revolutionary projects.
-Given the vastness of this topic, this course will be geographically selective and will focus on country comparisons between, for example, Mexico, Guatemala, and Chile.
+Indigenous movements have also emerged precisely at a historical moment when more established movements based on class have declined throughout the hemisphere in the wake of the Cold War and state repression.
+This course traces these developments through the study of Native-state relations in postcolonial Guatemala.
+Over the course of this semester we will explore the conflicted meanings and practices of citizenship and nation in Guatemala and how the silencing of Maya histories of expropriation and exclusion, as well as ongoing struggles for restitution and recognition, have left colonial traces in even the seemingly most progressive national and revolutionary projects.

 Entry Requirements (not applicable to Visiting Students)